keithstric/cloud-sockets/README.md

 14. Client sends `unsubscribe` message to `channel` "todoList1234"
 15. Server hands message to the `ChannelManager`
 16. Channel manager removes the connection from all subscriptions for the "todoList1234" channel
+17. Server updates the connections map channels/subscriptions
-17. Client disconnects from server
+18. Client disconnects from server
-18. Server notifies the `ChannelManager` which removes the disconnected connection from all subscriptions and cleans up any empty subscriptions and channels
+19. Server notifies the `ChannelManager` which removes the disconnected connection from all subscriptions and cleans up any empty subscriptions and channels
-19. Server removes the "todoList1234" event listener
+20. Server removes the "todoList1234" event listener
-20. Server removes connection from the connections map
+21. Server removes connection from the connections map

 **Example A**
 ```javascript